10 Best Alternatives to “I Hope This Email Finds You Well”

 Why Your Email Greeting Is Important

 The greeting to your email can dictate the entire tone for the reader.
-Due to the fact that we are interpreting human tone or communication tone through text, the reader has to decipher what the email is about.
+Because we are interpreting human tone or communication tone through text, the reader has to decipher what the email is about.

 SPAM and This Phrase

-Because of that, email protocols like GMAIL or Microsoft Outlook have decided to check for these phrases and place these emails into SPAM folders and let the user decide whether or not it’s a valid email.
+Because of that, email protocols like GMAIL or Microsoft Outlook have decided to check for these phrases and place them into SPAM folders and let the user decide whether or not it’s a valid email.